A New Lotka-Volterra Model of Competition With Strategic Aggression -- Civil Wars When Strategy Comes Into Play: Constant strategies

 is a saddle.

-\item[(ii)] When~$ac>1$, the system has 2 equilibria:~$(0,1)$ is a sink and~$(0,0)$ is a saddle. \item[(iii)] When~$ac=1$, the system has 2 equilibria:~$(0,1)$ is a sink and~$(0,0)$ corresponds to a strictly positive eigenvalue and a null one. \item[(iv)] We have
+\item[(ii)] When~$ac>1$, there are 2 equilibria:~$(0,1)$ is a sink and~$(0,0)$ is a saddle. \item[(iii)] When~$ac=1$, there are 2 equilibria:~$(0,1)$ is a sink and~$(0,0)$ corresponds to a positive eigenvalue and a null one. \item[(iv)] We have